-SPECIAL OFFER: For a limited time, friends of Bartimaeus Cooperative Ministries can pre-order the softcover edition of Healing Haunted Histories from Wipf & Stock for a 25% discount!
+SPECIAL OFFER: For a limited time, friends of Bartimaeus Cooperative Ministries can order the softcover (or digital) edition of Healing Haunted Histories from Wipf & Stock for a 20% discount!
 Sign up for the BCM Newsletter here and we’ll immediately send you the order link with a coupon code to get the discount.

 Healing Haunted Histories explores how the history of genocide against Indigenous peoples continues today in racist and inequitable practices and policies.
 It urges readers to learn their own family and community stories of complicity, and models how to navigate these difficult waters.
 And it calls Christians (and other people of faith and conscience) to build solidarity with Indigenous communities, including experimenting with practices of reparation.

 The story of Elaine’s family and community’s experience as refugees, as settlers on the Canadian prairies, and as neighbors with Cree communities invites readers to consider:

 - Landlines: Where did our families come from, and how did they get here?
 Were they forced or pushed from their places of origin?
 Who was displaced by their arrival in North America, and how does the land hold these stories?